 - Infectious diseases like “the swimmer” ear

 - Autoimmune diseases like lupus

 - Too much water collection in the ear canal

 Earwax in older adults

-Looking for an ENT Specialist in Memphis area?
+Looking for an ENT Specialist in the Memphis area?